From the flames of Destruction, A new Beginning rises...

 Background Music Override: During the Lightning event, the FATE events she spawns with begin with their normal music, only to be replaced with "Blinded By Light", the battle theme from XIII, once she appears proper.

-Back Stab: Attacking monsters from the flanks or behind gives you various bonuses such as an increased critical hit chance or temporarily increasing your damage output.
-Certain attacks automatically deal more damage if used from the correct position, and are ineffective if used from the wrong position.
+Back Stab: Attacking monsters from the flanks or behind gives you slight bonuses such as an increased critical hit chance or improved accuracy.
+Certain attacks automatically deal more damage if used from the correct position, and others may be ineffective if used from the wrong position.

 Badass: Gaius van Baelsar.
 His first appearance involves him fighting Yda, Papalymo, Thancred, Y'shtola and the player's Path Companion all at the same time.
 And he doesn't even get hit once, while his enemies have to protect each other and pretty much do their best to avoid turning the battle into a Curb-Stomp Battle.

-Badass Adorable: The weapons dropped by Good King Moggle Mog XII have names such as "Murderous Mogfists" or "Malevolent Mogwand", and are some of the best in the game.
+Badass Adorable: The weapons dropped by Good King Moggle Mog XII have names such as "Murderous Mogfists" or "Malevolent Mogwand", and are some of the strongest weapons that can be acquired prior to earning HM Primal/relic weapons.
 They also make a "kupo" sound whenever drawn, and look like this◊.

 The Mogglesguard themselves aren't exactly far off from this either.
 Seeing a moogle with a sword, shield, and helmet shout "Defend the king, kupo!" is pretty much the pinnacle of the trope.

 Bad Boss: The Garlean commanders see their soldiers as disposable, and both Nero and Livia shoot their own troops dead at certain points in the story.
 The game explains that this is because the Garlean footsoldiers are conscripted from the most recently conquered nation to stem rebellion, anything less than blind loyalty may be seen as a sign of dissention.